This post may contain affiliate links. Please read my full disclosure policy here.

 I never desired ‘normalcy’ so much as when I had babies.
-I wanted to know that their heights and weights were average and that they were hitting developmental milestones at a statistically appropriate time.
-Normal with babies is good—it means there’s less of a chance statistically that something’s wrong with them.
+I wanted them to have average heights and weights and hit developmental milestones at a statistically appropriate time.
+Normal with babies is good—it means there’s less of a chance that they have health problems.

-As they grow older, though, ‘average’ and ‘normal’ starts to seem a little less desirable.
-I want to help set my kids up for success and happiness in life.
+As my kids grow older, though, ‘average’ and ‘normal’ starts to seem a little less desirable.
+I want to help set them up for success and happiness in life.
 There’s absolutely nothing normal about the Elon Musks, Tom Bradys, or Kehinde Wileys of the world.

 Often, the ‘average’ people we encounter that are living the lives we expect–with a good, steady job, 2.2 kids, and a house with a white picket fence–don’t seem particularly happy.
-It seems that following the blueprint of what everyone does won’t necessarily set us up for extreme success or extreme happiness.
+Following the blueprint of what everyone does won’t necessarily set us up for extreme success or extreme happiness.

 The Conventional U.S. Classroom

-Most of us in the United States were raised in the conventional public or private school classroom setting.
-Because it’s the normal way to go, it’s automatically considered the ideal way for children to be ‘socialized’ (or to learn how to behave in a socially acceptable way), but is it?
+Most of us in the United States were raised in a conventional public or private school classroom setting.
+Because it’s the normal way to go, it’s automatically considered the ideal way for children to be ‘socialized’ (or to learn how to behave in a socially acceptable way).
+Is it ideal, though?

 While surrounded with these copies of yourself, you’re taught to sit quietly, raise your hand to speak, and listen for the bell.
 When you distinguish yourself, you’re doing it within a very narrow string of parameters.
 If you step out of line, you risk discipline from teachers or bullying from other students.

-This prepares kids very well for the next year of school or for a job filing TPS reports, but does it really set our kids up for success in life?
-Do I prepare my kids for taking on an ever-changing world by teaching them to be exactly like everyone else—to wait their turn—to speak when spoken to?
+This prepares kids very well for the next year of school or for a job filing TPS reports.
+Does it really set our kids up for success in life, though?
+Do I prepare my kids to take on an ever-changing world by teaching them to be exactly like everyone else—to wait their turn—to speak when spoken to?

 The Homeschool Classroom

-Obviously, there’s no such things as a typical homeschool classroom, and just as there are wonderful and terrible public and private schools, there are wonderful and terrible homeschool situations.
+Obviously, there’s no such thing as a typical homeschool classroom.
+Just as there are wonderful and terrible public and private schools, there are wonderful and terrible homeschool situations.